lordsarcastic/wara/DESIGN.md

 - Use `uuid::Uuid` for persistent product IDs.
 - Use `chrono` for externally visible timestamps unless a local model requires another format.
-- Use `anyhow` at process boundaries and `ApiError` for API/service errors.
+- Use `WaraError` for internal process and infrastructure errors.
+Use `ApiError` only for errors exposed through HTTP API responses.
 - Add comments only when they explain non-obvious behavior or a security decision.